Criminal Defenses in Florida: Understanding Lack of Intent

 Involuntary intoxication, which occurs when the defendant is unable to create the necessary intent to commit the crime error of fact, which occurs when the defendant holds a reasonable but incorrect view as to the circumstances of the situation

 The specific circumstances of that case determine the possible defenses in a particular case.
-At Rodriguez & Williamson, PLLC, we recognize that every case is different, and we will work with you to develop a defense strategy that can assist clear your name.
+At Rodriguez & Williamson, PLLC, we recognize that every case is different, and we will work with you to develop a defense strategy.
 To schedule your free consultation, please call us at (813) 320-7500 or fill out the online contact form immediately.

 Tags